-Rosa loves creating, directing, performing and teaching commedia and most recently translated and published (through Currency Press), Goldoni’s classic, ‘The Servant of Two Masters’.
-This project unleashed all of Rosa’s experience and skills – juggling the roles of writer/translator, director, and producer but it was the joy of collaborating with a stellar cast of artists that made the process the wicked delight that it was.
+Rosa loves creating, directing, performing and teaching commedia and has translated and published (Currency Press), Goldoni’s classic, ‘The Servant of Two Masters’.
+This show was on the 2016 VCE Playlist and unleashed all of Rosa’s experience and skills – juggling the roles of writer/translator, director, and producer.
+Most recently she directed a Moliere for Melbourne French Theatre all in French and this year Rosa has been collaborating and producing Make A Scene’s next exciting offering, ‘Pinocchio’.

 Sharon has extensive experience and knowledge in both the arts and business sector and provides Make A Scene business and development support to expand our reach and allow our artists to focus on the excellence of their work.
 She is a passionate artist with a unique sensibility to approaching the “business” side of “show business”.